Hanshin Daishōten

-The Hanshin Daishōten (阪神大賞典, hanshin daishōten) is a Japanese Grade 2 flat horse race in Japan for Thoroughbred colts and fillies aged four and over run over a distance of 3,000 metres at the Hanshin Racecourse, Takarazuka, Hyogo.
+The Hanshin Daishōten (阪神大賞典, Hanshin Daishōten) is a Japanese Grade 2 flat horse race in Japan for Thoroughbred colts and fillies aged four and over run over a distance of 3,000 metres at the Hanshin Racecourse, Takarazuka, Hyogo.
 The race was run in late November or early December until 1987 when it was moved to a date in March.
-The race now serves as a trial for the spring edition of the Tenno Sho.
+The race now serves as a trial for the spring edition of the Tennō Shō.

 It was first run in 1953.

 Race details

 The race is run at Hanshin Racecourse over a distance of 3,000 meters on turf using the inner curve.

 Weight

 56 kg for four-year-olds, and 57 kg for five-year-olds and above.